sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 ```

 - Add an extra (); at the end “(function () {})();“ makes it a Self Executing(Imediately Invoking) Anonymous Function which would run imediately
-- “(function ($){}(jQuery)” As above but passes the jQuery object as a parameter so that “$” refers to “jQuery”.
-In general widgets would be contained in a Immediate invoking function but initated by a global Controller.
-Often a single ";" is placed at the front of a anonymous function to stop syntax errors when JavaScript files are combined & minified.
 - When using optional parameters place into an options hash. function circle(x,y,radius,options) { options = options || {};}

 <h4>Type Coercion</h4>
 - When JavaScript sees a string it immediately begins type coercing all value into strings.
 '1' + 2 +  3 ; // Equals '123',  3  + 2 + '1'; // Equals '51',  3  + 2 +  1 ; // Equals 6.